dmccrearytg/copilot-metadata/docs/glossary.md

 All questions are classified by the persona that might ask this question.

+#### POLE Entities

+The main proper nouns in a text file.
+The acronym POLE stands for Persons, Organizations, Locations and Events.
+POLE entities usually don't represent abstract concepts, but they are easier for a large-language model to detect within a text document, so they are often extracted in an early pass of a NLP workflow.

 #### Provenance

  Information about entities, activities, and people involved in producing a piece of data or thing, which can be used to form assessments about its quality, reliability or trustworthiness.